-Additional Cleveland Indians Info
+Additional Cleveland Guardians Info

-Indians Continue To Build A Solid Team
+2013 Guardians Continue To Build A Solid Team

-The Cleveland Indians are surprising a lot of people in 2016.
-Originally expected to finish in fourth place in the American League Central, the Indians are 52-36 on the season, good for a 6.5 game lead in the AL Central over the Detroit Tigers, and the second best record in the American League overall.
-The Indians are getting some marvelous starting pitching from Danny Salazar, Josh Tomlin, and Corey Kluber.
-Between the three of them, they have 28 wins, and they all carry ERA's under 3.61.
-If the Indians can keep this up, they could be tough to deal with in the fall with those three starting pitchers.
+The Cleveland Guardians are surprising a lot of people in 2016.
+Originally expected to finish in fourth place in the American League Central, the Guardians are 52-36 on the season, good for a 6.5-game lead in the AL Central over the Detroit Tigers, and the second-best record in the American League overall.
+The Guardians are getting some marvelous starting pitching from Danny Salazar, Josh Tomlin, and Corey Kluber.
+Between the three of them, they have 28 wins, and they all carry ERAs under 3.61.
+If the Guardians can keep this up, they could be tough to deal with in the fall with those three starting pitchers.
 The team went on to the 2016 World Series.
 They faced the Cubs, going to game seven.
-Sadly the team came up one win short, and will have to spend the off season thinking about the one that got away.
+Sadly the team came up one win short and will have to spend the offseason thinking about the one that got away.

-The Indians wasted almost no time getting going this offseason, agreeing to terms with outfielder Leonys Martin on a one-year contract Next they added shortstop Mike Freeman, right-handed pitcher James Hoyt, left-handed pitcher Josh Smith, outfielder Tracye Thompson, outfielder Brandon Barnes, and right-handed pitcher Brooks Pounders to minor-league contracts.
+The Guardians wasted almost no time getting going this offseason, agreeing to terms with outfielder Leonys Martin on a one-year contract Next they added shortstop Mike Freeman, right-handed pitcher James Hoyt, left-handed pitcher Josh Smith, outfielder Tracye Thompson, outfielder Brandon Barnes, and right-handed pitcher Brooks Pounders to minor-league contracts.
 Next, they extended one of their talented arms, right-hander Carlos Carrasco, on a four-year contract.
 They also signed another pitcher, right-hander Cody Anderson, to a one-year contract.
 In addition, they traded first baseman Yonder Alonzo to the White Sox for outfielder Alex Call.
 In January, they added right-handed pitcher Justin Grimm on a minor-league contract and also added free agent catcher Kevin Plawecki on a one-year contract.
 Next, they claimed right-handed pitcher A.J.
 Cole off waivers from the Yankees and settled arbitration with superstar shortstop Fransisco Lindor.
 They finished January by signing left-handed pitcher Oliver Perez to a one-year contract.
 In February they added infielder Ryan Flaherty, catcher Dioner Navarro, outfielder Matt Joyce, right-handed pitcher Alex Wilson, right-handed pitcher Tyler Clippard, and infielder Hanley Ramirez on minor league deals.
-This could very well be the Cleveland Indians last chance as is to get it done in the postseason.
+This could very well be the Cleveland Guardians' last chance as is to get it done in the postseason.

-The Cleveland Indians have owned the American League Central in recent years, but in 2019 that ownership came to an end as they surrendered the division to the Twins, ending their long run at the top.
+The Cleveland Guardians have owned the American League Central in recent years, but in 2019 that ownership came to an end as they surrendered the division to the Twins, ending their long run at the top.

 The team has started to make serious trades.
-They already kicked things off back in the summer of 2019 by shipping right-handed pitcher Trevor Bauer to the Cinncinati Reds in a trade that also included the San Diego Padres.
+They already kicked things off back in the summer of 2019 by shipping right-handed pitcher Trevor Bauer to the Cincinnati Reds in a trade that also included the San Diego Padres.
 They continued that theme this offseason when they sent right-handed pitcher and former Cy Young Award winner Corey Kluber to the Texas Rangers for outfielder Delino DeShields and outfielder Emmanual Clase.
 In December they added catcher Sandy Leon on a one-year contract and catcher Beau Taylor on a minor league contract.
 In January they settled arbitration with outfielder Tyler Naquin and right-handed pitcher Nick Wittgren.
 They also added catcher Cameron Rupp on a minor league contract.
-Right now, the major of the Indians' resources are tied up in scouting other teams prospects, as they are looking to move even more players such as first baseman Carlos Santana and shortstop Fransisco Lindor.
+Right now, the major of the Guardian's resources are tied up in scouting other teams' prospects, as they are looking to move even more players such as first baseman Carlos Santana and shortstop Fransisco Lindor.